 A few years ago, I just could not bring myself to buy one more plastic-wrapped piece of junk for the holidays.
 Unless I KNOW for a fact that this item will be loved and cherished by the recipient, I don’t buy packaged items.
 Especially with lots of kids in our family, this one can be tricky!
 Instead, I follow the tips in the next step!

 19. Make gifts from scratch, upgrade their standbys, or gift experiences

 I also love to buy next-level products for hobbies.
 For example, if you love to cook, I may buy you a really nice set of freshly pressed olive oils or fancy baking chocolate (those sound so nice!).
 I’m definitely not afraid to give gourmet foods or alcohol for gifts.
+I absolutely give my favorite skincare products to friends and family.
 They are consumable items that people love to get!

 Otherwise, it’s so nice to gift time together – a day exploring a nearby town, a dinner together, a concert, a cooking class, etc. These strengthen our relationships and reduce waste at the same time!

 As an avid gardener, I love to grow my own produce and flowers!
 Since the food is coming in directly from the garden, there is no packaging, no waste, etc. When I pull plants that have bolted, I simply let them break down on the mulch in our yard instead of throwing them in the trash.

 We’re working on finding the perfect compost system for us to turn our garden waste into nutritional plant food!
 We miss having chickens – they were the best at clearing up excess garden scraps!